Soyat Kalan: Nearby villages

 Soyatkalan is surrounded by many cities and villages.
 There are more than 100 villages around Soyat.
-The main villages among them are Salyakhedi, Dongargaon, Dehriya, Dharonia, Nishania, Khedi, Dhanoda, Jiriyakhedi, Goghatpur, Kanthaliya, Kanthaliya Kheda, Soyat Khurd, and Guradiya.
+The main villages among them are lohariya,Salyakhedi, Dongargaon, Dehriya, Dharonia, Nishania, Khedi, Dhanoda, Jiriyakhedi, Goghatpur, Kanthaliya, Kanthaliya Kheda, Soyat Khurd, and Guradiya.

 Kali Sindh Basin

 The Kali Sindh Basin stretches between the southern and northern limits of the district.
 It occupies the major parts of Susner and Shajapur Tehsils and a very small part of Agar Tehsil.
 The southern part of the region is hilly whereas the northern part is plain.
 The hills gradually decrease in height from south to north.
 There are a few scattered hillocks in the central and northern parts also.
 The altitude of the region varies between 450 and 528 metres above mean sea level.
 Numerous streams originate from the hilly area and dissect the surface.
 Kali Sindh is the main river, which traverses the hills and flows further on the eastern border of the district.
 Lakundar is the main rivulets of Kali Sindh that flows northwards.
 Geologically, the entire region is a part of the Deccan Trap of the Cretaceous Eocene period.
 Its main tributary, Kanthal River, is the largest source of water in Soyatkalan.